Hyperboloid: Curvature

 Whereas the Gaussian curvature of a hyperboloid of one sheet is negative, that of a two-sheet hyperboloid is positive.
 In spite of its positive curvature, the hyperboloid of two sheets with another suitably chosen metric can also be used as a model for hyperbolic geometry.

 In more than three dimensions

-Imaginary hyperboloids are frequently found in mathematics of higher dimensions.
+Hyperboloids are frequently found in mathematics of higher dimensions.
 For example, in a pseudo-Euclidean space one has the use of a quadratic form: